opattison/olivermakes/_posts/2014-02-16-jean-flanagan.md

 - I learned how to set up a Jekyll site for personal publishing, with processes that would inspire me to create my own site.
 - We figured out how to use [GitHub Issues](https://github.com/opattison/jeancflanagan/issues) to communicate in real time about the process, organize our work, and document the history of the project.
 - Working with development environments and version control is essential for a collaborative project, even if only two people are involved and their roles are well-defined.
-- Designing for yourself or someone close to you is difficult.
+- Designing for yourself or someone close to you takes time.
 This process took months longer than we thought it might initially, but it ended up being worth additional effort to get certain design and content elements done *right*.

+[^1]: Using lorem ipsum filler text encourages people reviewing the design *not* to read the text, which makes it difficult to judge legibility of body text until too late in the design process.
+[Nathan Ford wrote some good words](http://artequalswork.com/posts/tweeking.php) on this topic.
+Nathan Ford suggests reading tweets instead of ipsum, but I prefer a different approach.
+If I am constrained in my ability to design content-first, my current practice is to use unread content from my Instapaper queue, so my eyes will focus on trying to read in the working design or prototype.
-[^1]: I wrote more about my preference of minimal tools like Jekyll instead of tools like WordPress in [an essay on future-friendliness and robustness]({% post_url 2014-11-06-design-notes-future-friendiness-robustness %}).
+[^2]: I wrote more about my preference of minimal tools like Jekyll instead of tools like WordPress in [an essay on future-friendliness and robustness]({% post_url 2014-11-06-design-notes-future-friendiness-robustness %}).

 - - -